L-Strobel/omod/README.md

 1. Download the latest release of OMOD
 2. Download OSM data of the region you are interested in as an osm.pbf.
-Your file can contain more, but too large files slow down initialization.
+The file can cover a larger area, but too large files slow down initialization.
 Recommended download site: https://download.geofabrik.de/
 3. Get a GeoJson of the region you want to simulate.
 This region must be covered in the osm.pbf file.